 Yasmin studied Radio BA (Hons) at the University of Salford where she was approached by the BBC to take part in their piloting scheme.
 In September 2012 she was offered the 1Xtra Weekend Breakfast Show and after just 9 months in that slot she became the co-host of the 1Xtra Weekday Breakfast Show which she presented for 3 years.
 2016 saw Yasmin given her own solo afternoon show on BBC 1Xtra every weekday which she continues to host.

 In Summer 2017 it was announced that live Saturday morning kids TV would be making an anticipated return to UK screens and Yasmin was named as the co-host of Saturday Mash Up! alongside Jonny Nelson.
-After a successful three month run the show was recommissioned and will return this September for an extended series.
-2018 has seen Yasmin present the BRITS 2018 International Live Stream as well as give her first TEDx Talk at the University of Manchester.
+After a successful three month run the show was recommissioned and returned in September 2018 for an extended series.
+2018 saw Yasmin present the BRITS 2018 International Live Stream as well as give her first TEDx Talk at the University of Manchester.

 During her time at the BBC Yasmin has fronted a range of their major events including 1Xtra Live’s coverage on the BBC Red Button and online content as well as presenting Radio 1’s Big Weekend Backstage.
 She has worked on Sport Relief shows and even taken part in Celebrity Mastermind.